 Here are two things you should never do when faced with medical debt:

-If you’ve been ignoring the medical bills coming to your door, you may receive a notice from the provider letting you know that your medical bill is now overdue.
+If you’ve been ignoring the medical bills coming to your door, you may receive a notice from the provider informing you that your medical bill is overdue.
 Unfortunately, you may find that you get a few of these.
 At this point, you’re in danger of your debt becoming delinquent.

 If this happens, a provider will either have their internal collection department call you to try to acquire their money, or they’ll sell your debt to a third-party collection agency that will start trying to get in contact with you.